 It’s another month, and another major IT-related security problem has been uncovered.
-The latest, the security flaws discovered in Intel, AMD, and AMR chips that can allow the bypassing of operating system security protections are a bit different than most vulnerabilities.
+The latest, the security flaws discovered in Intel, AMD, and AMR chips that can allow the bypassing of operating system security protections, are a bit different than most vulnerabilities.
 They are hardware rather than software-based, and their impacts are exceptionally widespread, impacting nearly every Intel processor made since the mid-1990s.
 Billions of chips in total could be affected.

 Intel, in conjunction with AMD, ARM, operating system vendors, and others, has been working on software and firmware security updates to close the security holes, with mixed success.
 There were reports that Intel’s firmware update had a bug that needed fixing itself, and that there were problems with updates on some AMD-based machines.
 There is also a debate between Intel and Microsoft regarding whether some of the updates would result in a significant slowdown of a patched machine.
 Intel insists the fixes will likely cause minimal performance impacts for most users, while a Microsoft executive instead seemed to suggest that users might be better off not updating their machines if loss of performance was greater than the security gained.

-Intel has not only been downplaying the performance impacts of the fixes, but the financial impacts as well, even going so far as to say the flaws will have no material impact on the company’s finances.
-That is rather amazing: billions of products sold with two fundamental security flaws that need urgent correction and the result isn’t seen as being material.
-It leads to the question of what would need to happen for an IT security issue to become material, not only to Intel, but to all U.S. corporations.
+Intel has been downplaying not only the performance impacts of the fixes but the financial impacts as well, even going so far as to say the flaws will have no material impact on the company’s finances.
+That is rather amazing: Billions of products sold with two fundamental security flaws that need urgent correction and the result isn’t seen as being material.
+It leads to the question of what would need to happen for an IT security issue to become material, not only to Intel but to all U.S. corporations.

 The IT security breach most in the U.S. news media before the Intel et al. chip flaw was the Equifax breach, where the personal credit information of some 145 million Americans was compromised.
 That breach, along with others at health insurance company Anthem and retailer Target spurred the U.S. Congress to hold multiple hearings, with politicians on both sides of the aisle promising that new laws would be quickly passed to force companies to protect citizens’ private data.
 I hope you didn’t hold your breath waiting for that to happen.